Best Winter Activities in Lucerne

 It actually does not matter whether you use public transportation or drive yourself.
-If you choose the right route, both are AMAZING and you will get a very, very good impression of this country and even in the winter months, public transportation in Switzerland is superb.
+If you choose the right route, both are AMAZING, and you will get an excellent impression of this country, and even in the winter months, public transportation in Switzerland is superb.

 Driving around is also a good option because there are some scenic streets, but parking in the town center will make your travel costs explode (if you stay in the center of town, free parking is available outside the city center).

 Personally, I think Lucerne is almost always a good idea.
 I love the summer months when I can actually swim in the lake, as well as early fall or late spring.